diabl0-NEMESIS/SORTING-VISUALIZER/README.md

 SORTING-VISUALIZER is an application made using UNITY and using C# as the programming language.

-the basic idea behind this visualizer is to see how the different techniques are implemented.
+the basic idea behind this visualizer is to see how the different sorting techniques like INSERTION,BUBBLE AND SELECTION SORT are implemented.

 -------------------------------------------------------------------------
+to run the visualizer open "index.html"

 if the index.html is giving an error message like "browser does not support running Unity WebGL content from file:// urls"